RagnarB83/ash-documentation/docs/module_molcrys.rst

 **The basic automatic protocol:**

 | 1.
-Read CIF-file (or alternative, e.g. Vesta XTL-file) containing fractional coordinates of the cell.
+Read CIF-file, Vesta XTL-file or XYZ-file containing fractional (for XYZ real-space) coordinates of the cell.
 | 2.
-Apply symmetry operations to get coordinates for whole unit cell (if needed).
+For CIF-file: Apply symmetry operations to get coordinates for whole unit cell.
 | 3.
 Identify the molecular fragments present in cell via connectivity and match with user-input
 | 4.
 Extend the unit cell and cut out a spherical cluster or supercell with user-defined MM radius (typically 30-50 Å).
 Only whole molecules included.
 | 5.
 Define atomic charges of the molecular fragments from QM calculations.